 SAT or ACT scores are not required for consideration for Whitman's merit or need-based scholarships.
 Applicants who choose not to submit SAT or ACT scores will be given equal consideration for all forms of financial aid at Whitman College for which they qualify.

-For students who submit test scores, Whitman will accept ACT or SAT scores reported in the following ways:
+For students who choose to submit test scores when applying, Whitman will accept ACT or SAT scores reported in the following ways: